Magic-Phono/cdj3k-magicphono-loader/README.md

 Allows booting of custom firmwares from an SD-card.

 The update file toggles a boot flag in non-volatile memory to allow booting firmware from an SD-card.

+If no bootable SD-card is present the CDJ-3000 will continue booting from internal firmware as usual.

 The chances of this bricking your CDJ-3000 is low as it does not update or overwrite the firmware in the CDJ, however there is a non-zero chance something could go wrong.